-Bomb threat prompt card for reception staff If you receive a telephone call from someone who claims to have information about a bomb, perform the following actions:
+Bomb threat prompt card for reception staff

+If you receive a telephone call from someone who claims to have information about a bomb, perform the following actions:

-Actions Tick 1.
-Stay calm.
-TICK 2.
-Let them finish the message without interruption.
-Try to record EXACTLY what they say, especially any codeword they might give.
-3. Make a note of: The exact time of the call The caller's sex and approximate age Any accent the person has, or any distinguishing feature about their voice (e.g. speech impediment, state of drunkenness) Any distinguishable background noise.
-4. When they have finished the message, try to ask as many of the following questions as you can, being cautious to avoid provoking the caller: Where is the bomb?
+Actions Tick

+1. Stay calm.

+2. Let them finish the message without interruption.
+Try to

+record EXACTLY what they say, especially any code word they

+might give.

+3. Make a note of:

+The exact time of the call;

+The caller's number;

+The caller's gender and approximate age;

+Any accent the person has, or any distinguishing feature

+about their voice (e.g. speech impediment, state of

+intoxication);

+Any distinguishable background noise;

+If you have the ability to record the call do so.

+4. When they have finished the message, try to ask as many of

+the following questions as you can, being cautious to avoid

+provoking the caller:

+Where is the bomb?

 What time is it due to go off?

 What kind of bomb is it?

 What does it look like?

 What will cause it to explode?

+Why are you doing this?

 What is your name?

 What is your address?

 What is your telephone number?

-5. Dial 1471 - you may get the details of where the phone call was made from, especially in the case of a hoax caller.
-6. Report the call to the police and the head of establishment / nominated deputy immediately.
-In the extremely unlikely event that there was a code word with the message, and the location of the bomb was given as a location other than the school, follow the same procedure - report the call immediately to the police, and then notify the head of establishment.
+Try to keep the caller on the line for as long as possible.

+5. Dial 1471 - you may get the details of where the phone call

+was made from, especially in the case of a hoax caller.

+6. Contact Sussex Police via 999 for advice and to report the call

+and obtain a crime number.

+In the extremely unlikely event that there was a code word with

+the message, and the location of the bomb was given as a

+location other than the school, follow the same procedure -

+report the call immediately to the police, and then notify the

+head of establishment.

+7. Complete the 'Online Reporting' from on Sussex Police

+website https://report.police.uk/

+8. Inform WSCC on 01243 642104